Pramod581/AWS-Example/README.md

 The example is the provisioning of an EC2 instance, hosting a simple html through an nginx.

-## Coming up soon: AWS Cloud Day Solingen
-An introductory presentation including this demo will be held at the [AWS Cloud Day in Solingen](https://www.eventbrite.de/e/aws-cloud-day-solingen-registrierung-35532089436) on October 27th 2017.

 ## Prerequisites

 ### AWS Setup